emmaC11/Dev-Connect/README.md

 The website uses a deep nay colour palette with pops of green.
 The primary colours used throughout the website are navy (#0a192f), white (#be83f1), green (#e6f1ff), purple (#AA00FF) & grey (#8892b0) I wanted to try something different for my colour scheme, something that is not seen in mainstream everyday.

 ## Typography
 Content throughout the site is with NTR google font.
+Headings have a '/' before the text for an aesthetic feel and visually appealing style.

 ## Wireframes
 The wireframes were created using Balsamiq Wireframes.
 These were created before dev started so production site design may vary slightly to wireframes.